 * Take note on when the call happened, write down the date and time and who made the call

 * Keep a copy of the documents sent to the telemarketer that he does not have the permission to send you such messages.

 * You then make a claim to the telemarketer to settle the matter, if not you hire an attorney to deal with him.

-If you believe your rights have been violated by a telemarketer you can contact us so that we can make you claims.
-Visit Massey & Duffy for a free consultations.
+If you believe your rights have been violated by a telemarketer you can contact us so that we can make your claims.
+Visit Massey & Duffy for a free consultation.